pwnageByButchy/pwnageByButchy.github.io/_posts/2020-01-29-use-the-tools-that-linux-gave-you.md

 Something to know:
 Script record only the current session so you can feel free to open a second terminal session and it wont record it... now if you are like me 1 terminal window is not enough, look at the man page fo rscript there is an --append option or in your second terminal create a different output file.
 I run nmap in a seperate window and create a second file called nmapOutput.txt.
 But really its up to you learn these commands and use and abuse them

+Script only does terminal applications, anything in a GUI you'll need to configure that application to generate an output file.